Planning a solo trip to Bucharest, Romania? Here’s everything you need to know for your visit:

 GETTING AROUND

 - Bucharest has an extensive Metro network, which is arguably the most convenient way to get around.
-The cheapest ticket for the Metro is a 2-trip card and costs 4 RON.
-A weekly pass costs 20 RON.
+A single Metro trip costs 3 RON, while a 10-trip card costs 25 RON.

 - The public transport system (RATB) consists of buses, trams, and trolleys.
 It is the cheapest way to travel, but not the most comfortable.
-An electronic card (CardActiv) must be bought for travel on the RATB.
+A rechargeable electronic card (Activ Card) must be bought for travel on the RATB.
 This card costs 2.6 RON, while a single trip costs 1.3 RON.

 - Common tickets for both Metro and RATB are available.
 A ticket valid on all means of transports costs 5 RON and is valid for 60 minutes.